 IMAGIA.
 Designs a new approach to Computed Assisted Diagnosis (CADx).
 Deep machine learning techniques of the AI would allow their software superhuman pattern recognition performance, which would drastically reduce the rate of rate of false positives and false negatives in early cancer diagnostics.

-Artificial Intelligence has become the new black in the world of technology.
+Artificial Intelligence in healthcare has become the new black in the world of technology.
 There still are a lot of opportunities and unknown ways of its practical application.
 So don't hesitate to invest in AI development.
 Chances are, it will bring your business a fortune in the next decade.
+Read more about healthtech and agetech software solutions.